DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/java.md

 ### Instrument your application

-After you install and configure your Datadog Agent, the next step is to add the tracing library directly in the application to instrument it.
+After you install and configure your Datadog Agent, the next step is to add the APM SDK directly in the application to instrument it.
 Read more about [compatibility information][1].

 To begin tracing your applications:

-1. Download `dd-java-agent.jar` that contains the latest tracer class files, to a folder that is accessible by your Datadog user:
+1. Download `dd-java-agent.jar` that contains the latest APM SDK class files, to a folder that is accessible by your Datadog user:

 {{< tabs >}}
 {{% tab "Wget" %}}